elsbrock/edgerouter-backup/index.md

 ### Credits

 These scripts are originally based on [tbyehl/edgerouter-backup](https://github.com/tbyehl/edgerouter-backup).
-Compared to that project no external SSH host is required and instead the config is pushed directly to Github.
-It uses [`go-ghwrite`](https://github.com/elsbrock/go-ghwrite) under the hood.
+Compared to that project no external SSH host is required and instead the config is pushed directly to Github, using [`go-ghwrite`](https://github.com/elsbrock/go-ghwrite) under the hood.